-Students seeking a leave of absence to enter U.S. military service should contact the Association Dean of Student Services to coordinate a formal leave of absence from Southwestern.
+Students seeking a leave of absence to enter U.S. military service should contact the Associate Dean for Student Services to coordinate a formal leave of absence from Southwestern.
 The student must intend to return to Southwestern within the granted leave period, which typically should not exceed one calendar year.
 Under extenuating circumstances, an extension can be granted.